Sumanene

 Sumanene is a polycyclic aromatic hydrocarbon and of scientific interest because the molecule can be considered a fragment of buckminsterfullerene.
-Suman means "sunflower" in both Hindi and Sanskrit.
+Due to this connection and also its bowl shape, Sumanene is also known as a buckybowl.
+Suman means "flower" in both Hindi and Sanskrit.
 The core of the arene is a benzene ring and the periphery consists of alternating benzene rings (3) and cyclopentadiene rings (3).
 Unlike fullerene, sumanene has benzyl positions which are available for organic reactions.